-The best recirculating range hood moves a lot of air, but less-efficient models can be so loud that they rival the noise of a busy highway.
+The best recirculating range hoods move a lot of air, but less-efficient models can be so loud that they rival the noise of a busy highway.
 However, a good design helps keep noise levels under about 65 decibels (dB).
-Designs range from undercabinet types and inserts to wall-mounted hoods that convert for ducted or ductless use.
+Designs range from under-cabinet types and inserts to wall-mounted hoods that convert for ducted or ductless use.
 The best ductless range hood circulates a high volume of air, filters well, and doesn’t deafen the room with noise.

-- BEST WALL MOUNT: ZLINE ZLKB-30 KB-30 Wall Mounted Range Hood
+- BEST WALL MOUNT: Zline 30-Inch Wall-Mounted Range Hood

-- BEST SPLURGE: FOTILE 30″ Under-Cabinet or Wall-Mount Range Hood
+- BEST LARGE: IKTCH 36-Inch Wall-Mount Range Hood

 Before Buying a Ductless Range Hood

 Before shopping for a ductless range hood, consider the kitchen’s existing layout and design.
 If the goal is simply to add extra filtering to an existing duct system, convertible models are available that can be configured for both uses or switch between the two.
 This type of hood is also a good choice for those who may want to add a duct system later or when moving to a new home.
 Not all ducted range hoods are convertible, and those that are may require an additional carbon filter or recirculating kit.
 Before buying, make sure to ensure you know the correct measurements and configuration for the hood.

 How We Chose the Best Ductless Range Hoods